etases/EduBlock.Report/Requirement.md

 * **Description:** Admin can create statistic key for third party's member.
 * **Actors:** Admin
 * **Preconditions:** Admin is logged in.
-* **Postconditions:** System create statistic key.
+* **Post Conditions:** System create statistic key.
 * **Flow of Events:**
   * Admin go to EduBlock.
   * Admin login with username and password.
   * Admin click on "Manage stats key list" on sidebar.
   * Admin choose grade and year.
   * Admin then click on "Create new Statistic key" button.
-  * System create statistic key and show it on the list.
+  * System creates statistic key and show it on the list.
 * **Alternate Flow:**
   * System displays notification if the key can't be created.
 * **Exception:**